VCTLabs/vct-clonepi-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir clonepi-bsp
   $ cd clonepi-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-clonepi-bsp-platform -b oe-dunfell
+  $ repo init -u https://github.com/VCTLabs/vct-clonepi-bsp-platform -b oe-gatesgarth
   $ repo sync

-At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on dunfell branches.
+At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on gatesgarth branches.

 To start a simple image build for a specific target::